jkortner/ml-ops/mongodb/README.md

     Note: Due to the persistent volume, your entries should not be lost after stopping and starting the container.

 **Important**: The json-style entries are not intended for storing binary data.
 Use the Python [gridfs](https://api.mongodb.com/python/current/api/gridfs/index.html#module-gridfs) API for this purpose.

+To deactivate the `venv` after testing the container run: `deactivate`.